imonishkumar/GPA/README.md

 ## Contact

-For questions or collaboration opportunities, feel free to contact us at monishkumarpecai@gmail.com
+For questions or collaboration opportunities, feel free to contact us at monishkumarpecai@gmail.com.

+---

+*Note: Replace `username:password@localhost/database_name` in the database configuration with your actual database credentials.*
 ```